Skip to main content

 Supervisor: Volodymyr KindratenkoSep.
 2024 - Dec.
 2024

-• Implemented and optimized the forward-pass of a convolutional layer of the modified LeNet-5 using CUDA.
+• Optimized the forward-pass of a LeNet-5 convolutional layer using CUDA with an advanced GEMM kernel.

 LOS - A Light Linux-Like Operating System